ariel-logos/ElfyLab/_posts/2024-1-8-white-magic.md

 <br>
 As you can see, the adjusting curve (white line) flexes before reaching the higher range of colors close to white going lower than the original picture balance (black line).
 This translates in the same range taken from the input axis, to a wider range of mapped colors in the output, effectively de-flattening colors at higher range of lightness.
 The white point (white circle), is moved towards the left of the top-right corner and as a result compresses the input colors making the very edge of the range translate directly into white.
 The overall result is that, with the new remapping using the curve, lighter color approaches white faster, which gives a nice contrast with the darker colors, but in the process are mapped over a wider range of colors.
 <br>
 Playing with this curve can have very drastic effects on the resulting image and that's why the one I'm using is not too far from the original line.
-However, you can judge the result in the comparison below, remembering the previous disclamer:
+However, you can judge the result in the comparison below, remembering the previous disclaimer:
 <br>

 <div class="mainSection">